 Wood and wood-like decorations have been a trend even in the past few years and it looks like they’re not going to die anytime soon.
 It’s still expected to be found in most homes this year.
 It makes a great accent as it can easily complement the space no matter what color, design, or motifs you want for your house.

 Wicker and rattan wood are predicted to be even more popular this year.
 Aside from being used as decorations, the materials may also be used for basic furniture pieces like doors, dividers, tables, and chairs.
-You can check out some of Alfie & Gem’s wood stands and seagrass placemats if you’re into this look here
+You can check out some of Alfie & Gem’s wood stands and seagrass placemats which pair nicely with this style.

 6. Towards more sustainable bidets